rn1hd/rn1hd/README.md

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

-- My first job in the real world as a **Data Analyst** has started on September 20, 2016 in **Accudata Inc.** located in Kumintang Ibaba, Batangas City, Philippines where excellent typing skills are required for the role to meet the company's standards.
+- My first job in the real world as a **Data Analyst** has started on September 20, 2016, in **Accudata Inc.** located in Kumintang Ibaba, Batangas City, Philippines where excellent typing skills are required for the role to meet the company's standards.
 This is the time when my motivation to become a professional transcriptionist has started.
 - On the second half of my entire tenure in **[IntegrityNet Solutions & Services](https://integritynet.biz/)**, I was responsible on taking charge of daily morning meeting for the development team; transcribing each team member's progress from recorded conversation which will be submitted to the Chief Technology Officer's company email for compilation.

 ### Software Developer 🖥

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

-- My job as a **Software Developer** has started on August 6, 2018 in **[IntegrityNet Solutions & Services](https://integritynet.biz/)** located in Joseling Road, Batangas City, Philippines.
+- My job as a **Software Developer** has started on August 6, 2018, in **[IntegrityNet Solutions & Services](https://integritynet.biz/)** located in Joseling Road, Batangas City, Philippines.
-- Developed the initial version of the **[Zumumu Website](https://zumumu.com/)** in red theme during the COVID-19 pandemic on year 2020 which is now enhanced by the next generation of developers applying a different business theme
+- Developed the initial version of the **[Zumumu Website](https://zumumu.com/)** during the COVID-19 pandemic in the year 2020.
-- Implemented automation testing for **Zumumu** applications using **[Selenium framework](https://www.selenium.dev/)** to track and ensure that the system is 100% working after code changes before deploying in the live server
+- Implemented automation framework for **Zumumu** applications using **[Selenium](https://www.selenium.dev/)** to track and ensure that the system is 100% working after code changes before deploying in the live server.
-- Developed three websites on year 2020 for my client's startup business
+- Developed three websites on year 2020 for my client's startup business:
   - [Nix Daily](https://nixdaily.netlify.app/)
   - [The Ones Design](https://theonesdesign.netlify.app/)
   - [The Ones Restaurant](https://theonesrestaurant.netlify.app/)